Sonnerz/The-Cookbook/README.md

 At the start of the project I was using config file to store my database user name and password.
 However, this was the wrong approach as the config file needs to be added to git and pushed to a server for access.
 It also meant the access details would end up on publicly accessible on GitHub.
 I then changed the app to use environmental variables.

-*   app.py file has been created for the app code
-*   stats/statistics.py contains functions to create site statistics
+I revisited the method of using a config.py file for the app secret_key.
+I wrote an if statement checking the app debug status.
+If the app was in dev/debug mode, the git ignored config file was imported and the secret key set.
+If the app was running in prod  mode on Heroku, the app pulled all values from Heroku environment variables.
+*   DBS_NAME
+*   MONGODB_URI
+*   SECRET_KEY

 <a id="bugs"></a>

-##  Current Unresolved Bugs
+##  Current Unresolved Issues/Bugs

 *   If a user is editing a recipe they can enter the id of a recipe they do not own into the url and edit that recipe.
 A check needs to be done to ensure ownership of the recipe before an update is committed.